Koredotcom/docs/docs/xo/channels/add-line-messenger-channel.md

 1. Log in to your [LINE Developer account portal](https://developers.line.me/), and click **Create a new provider**.
-If you already have a _Provider_ that you want to use for this bot, then choose the provider from the Provider_ List._
+If you already have a _Provider_ that you want to use for this bot, then choose the provider from the Provider _List_.
 <img src="../images/line.png" alt="line channel" title="line channel" style="border: 1px solid gray; zoom:70%;">